oracle-livelabs/security/accessgovernance-admin/create-policy-reviews/create-policy-review.md

     **Usecase 1:**  Revoke policy statement from a policy - **auditors-policy**

-      - Let’s revoke the policy statement **Allow group Auditors to read audit-events in compartment Quality-Assurance** from the policy  **auditors-policy**.
+      - Let’s revoke the policy statement **Allow group Auditors to read audit-events in compartment ag-compartment** from the policy  **auditors-policy**.

       ![Access Governance Homepage](images/auditor-policy.png)

-      - Click on the cross button under Actions column for the policy statement **Allow group Auditors to read audit-events in compartment Quality-Assurance**
+      - Click on the cross button under Actions column for the policy statement **Allow group Auditors to read audit-events in compartment ag-compartment**

       ![Access Governance Homepage](images/click-revoke-auditor-policy.png)